rrrRbert360/SmartBirdHouse/README.md

 ## Description
 Welcome to this DIY Smart Birdbox project.
 This self-publishing birdbox operates autonomously and self-publishes short video clips to its own youtube channel.
-Clips which are not viewed or old are ranked low and automatically deleted by the Birdbox’s algorithm.
+Clips which are not viewed or old are ranked low and automatically deleted by the Birdboxâ€™s algorithm.
 If you want to prevent a clip to be deleted, like it or place your comment.

 This implies that the birdhouse maintains its own YouTube channel and keeps it clean.
-It also sents OpenData (temp,humidity,day visits) so GUI-AI- and other enthusiasts can pick-up the data for further processing.
+It also sents OpenData (temp,humidity,opening-sensor-triggers and URL) by using the test Mosquitto server (best effort availability).
-The open data is free available via MQTT Server: test.mosquitto.org Topic: aterhzhwlz/#
+This implies that all open data feed from all birdboxes is free available via MQTT Server: test.mosquitto.org Topic: aterhzhwlz/#
+A data-set of captured data(covering the hatching period) in the period 7March2020 19June2020 can be downloaded from: https://drive.google.com/file/d/1XzOmiy0gvcd5BFn0Fy6_xi6lOHcTYGTQ/view?usp=sharing
+Anyone who wants can pick-up the data-feed for further processing, building websites with the video clips is invited to do so.

 This is a DIY volunteer project  of IOTC360 to promote coding to kids and managers.
 IoT- and Smart devices are not rocket-science and can be made by everyone who is interested.